raut-santosh/raut-santosh/README.md

    - Technologies used: Angular, php, mysql, redbeans

 3. **PPL India Official Website**:
-   - Description: Worked on the design, backend, and CSS of the official website for a music rights provider in India.
+   - Description: Worked on the design, CSS and Backend of the official website for a music rights provider in India.
    - Technologies used: Angular, Express, Node.js, MongoDB
    - [Website](https://dev.pplindia.org/)

+4. **OMS (Order Management System)**:
+   - Description: Worked on Ai playground component ui and various user dashboards

 Feel free to reach out to me for more information about these projects or any collaboration opportunities!